HomeBlogDoDI 6055.12 Hearing Conservation Program: Complete Guide for DoD Civilian Safety Managers

 Who does DoDI 6055.12 apply to?

-DoDI 6055.12 applies to all DoD military personnel worldwide and all DoD civilian employees — appropriated fund and non-appropriated fund — worldwide.
+DoDI 6055.12 applies to all DoD military personnel worldwide and all DoD civilian employees worldwide.
 Defense contractors are covered by OSHA 1910.95 independently.

 How is DoDI 6055.12 different from OSHA 1910.95?

-DoDI 6055.12 covers the same six program elements as OSHA 1910.95 and exceeds it in several areas: mandatory PAR fit testing for >95 dBA TWA workers, communication criteria for HPD selection, DOEHRS-HC at MTFs, and annual program effectiveness reviews.
-Where DoDI is more stringent, DoD civilian safety managers must meet the higher standard.
+DoDI 6055.12 covers the same six program elements and exceeds OSHA in several areas: mandatory PAR fit testing for >95 dBA TWA workers, communication criteria for HPD selection, DOEHRS-HC at MTFs, and annual program effectiveness reviews.

 What is the 2023 Change 1 update?